As an architect, I learned to think and express myself on flat forms, on paper, and to imagine the contour of the lines of a design.

 Meaning

-In the quote “As an architect, I learned to think and express myself on flat forms, on paper, and to imagine the contour of the lines of a design.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+“As an architect, I learned to think and express myself on flat forms, on paper, and to imagine the contour of the lines of a design.” presents a viewpoint centered on wisdom.
+It implies that reflection reveals deeper truths and encourages us to remember that understanding takes time.

 Theme